Ivanova contact join-semilattices are not finitely axiomatizable: Introduction

 Here we use the axiomatizations from \cite{cs} in order to show that the former class is not finitely axiomatizable, while the latter is.
-As a consequence, from \cite[Corollary 5.1]{cs} we get that in the language of contact semilattices the set of logical consequences of the theory of Boolean algebras with an overlap contact relation is not finitely axiomatizable.
+As a consequence, from \cite[Corollary 5.1]{cs} we get that in the language of contact join-semilattices the set of logical consequences of the theory of Boolean algebras with an overlap contact relation is not finitely axiomatizable.
 On the other hand, an easily described finite axiomatization exists if we remove the request that the contact relation is overlap.
-We also show that the validity of the representation theorems mentioned above is equivalent to the Boolean Prime Ideal Theorem, hence needs a consequence of the Axiom of choice.
+We also show that the validity of some of the representation theorems mentioned above is equivalent to the Boolean Prime Ideal Theorem, hence needs a consequence of the axiom of choice.
 See Proposition \ref{zf}.

-As we mentioned, motivations for the study of semilattices with a contact relation are presented in \cite{C,DMVW,I,cs}, among others.
-Our main technique in the proof of Theorem \ref{dn} is constructive and is likely to be useful for constructing many more interesting examples of contact semilattices.
-A further possible research direction is the study of semilattices with multicontact $n$-ary relations, rather than just a binary contact.
+As we mentioned, motivations for the study of join-semilattices with a contact relation are presented in \cite{C,DMVW,I,cs}, among others.
+Our main technique in the proof of Theorem \ref{dn} is constructive and is likely to be useful for constructing many more interesting examples of contact join-semilattices.
+A further possible research direction is the study of join-semilattices with hypercontact $n$-ary relations, rather than just a binary contact.
 See \cite{V}.
-Preliminary results on the subject appear in \cite{multics}; in a revised version of \cite{multics} we are going to show that a large part of the results presented here generalize to the wider context.
+In \cite{hypercs} we show that a large part of the results presented here generalize to the wider context.
 See Remark \ref{final} below for a discussion.